 In this month's human rights blog, CLCQ's Monica Taylor examines the intersection of the climate crisis and human rights.
 As the climate crisis intensifies, Monica writes, we must urgently prepare our communities for the devastating impacts that our brutally hot summers will bring.

-Human rights, housing and homelessness project
+Human rights, housing and homelessness project resources

 During 2021, QCOSS partnered with the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) and the housing and homelessness sector to highlight our commitment to human rights.
 The project aimed to: